PointFuse is an integral part of all digital workflows. It converts any kind of point cloud data into easy-to-use segmented 3D mesh models.

 PointFuse mesh models can be published directly into Unity Reflect, the cloud based digital twin environment.
 Push the lightweight, mesh data, with all of its intelligence, into new or existing projects to create interactive and realistic environments for collaboration, training and digital rehearsal.

 The ability to classify objects within the mesh model, both automatically and manually, has had a huge impact on how as-built data is used within the construction workflow.
 Being able to quickly compare specific as-built objects and designs without having to run clash detection on a full model or point cloud, saves both processing time and human hours, reducing the number of false and irrelevant clashes.

 In addition to providing information for the construction planners, these regular as-built models can be used for verification and audits, by providing a geometrically accurate snapshot of every stage of the construction process.
 Effective scheduling means that as elements are installed, an as-built model is produced, so construction can be precisely reported.
 Crucially, this means that any errors or alterations can be identified and rectified early on - before construction has moved on beyond the point of easy repair.

-This is a free trial version of Pointfuse.
-You have access to all of the functionality of the licensed version apart from Pointfuse Bolt cloud processing.
-Your trial period expires after 30 days or 3 exports.
-After that, you need to buy a license to use Pointfuse.
-You can purchase a Pointfuse license here.
+Sign up here for a free trial version of PointFuse.
+You have access to all of the functionality of the licensed version.
+Your trial period expires after 30 days, upon request you will receive a number of exports.
+After that, you need to buy a license to use PointFuse.
+You can purchase a PointFuse license here.